MedicalImageAnalysisTutorials/SlicerCervicalSpine/README.md

 <img src="https://github.com/MedicalImageAnalysisTutorials/SlicerCervicalSpine/blob/master/CervicalSpine.png" width="400" height="400">

 This is a [3D Slicer](https://github.com/Slicer/Slicer) plugin that uses [elastix toolbox](https://github.com/SuperElastix/elastix) for Multi-modal CervicalSpine Images segmentation and analysis.
-More information can be found [here](https://mtixnat.uni-koblenz.de).
-The elastix parameters file can be found [here](http://elastix.bigr.nl/wiki/index.php/Par0053)
+More information can be found in the related publications.
+The elastix parameters file can be found [here](https://github.com/MedicalImageAnalysisTutorials/SlicerCervicalSpine/tree/master/CervicalVertebraTools/pars)

 **Tested on:**
-Slicer 4.10.1, Windows 10 and Ubuntu 18.04
+Slicer 5.6, Windows 10 and Ubuntu 20.04

 This project contains two modules: